denten-books/plain-text/1-chapter.md

 skeuomorphic design extend a visual metaphor from one medium to another.
 The reader already knows how to turn pages of a book.
 A book device therefore simulates pages to ease the burden of cognitive transition from one medium to another.
-Instead of pushing unfamiliar buttons (yet another metaphor) to turn the page, readers perform the more habituated motion of swiping across the screen.
+Instead of pushing unfamiliar buttons (yet another analogy) to turn the page, readers perform the more habituated motion of swiping across the screen.
 The gliding motion enacts a kinetic metaphor, transposing properties of paper to glass.

-Readers bear the burden of conceptual transference (like the turning of pages).
+Readers bear the burden of conceptual transference.
 In pretending to turn "pages," a reader loses sight of the structures producing the simulation.
-Some would object that such structures are irrelevant or not
-interesting: "one does not need to be a mechanic to drive a car," as the saying goes.
+Some would object that such structures are irrelevant or not interesting: "one does not need to be a mechanic to drive a car," as the saying goes.
 Yet, particularly in the case of literary devices, the concealed mechanisms concern the structuring of privileged cognitive, as opposed to other, let us say more pedestrian, facilities.
 If an automobile extends the foot, the book extends the brain.
 It shapes mental activity.
 The simulated text ultimately enacts a number of cognitive metaphors.
 If we are to value anything like interpretation or critical reason, we must certainly value them at the physical site of mental extension.

-More than superficial embellishment, the skeuomorphic metaphor structures all meaning-carrying units from letters, to words, paragraphs, chapters, books, and pages.
+More than superficial embellishment, the skeuomorphic metaphor structures all meaning-carrying units: from letters, to words, paragraphs, chapters, books, and pages.
 In our example, we know that there is nothing inherently page-like about stiff slabs of glass and silicone.
 The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media.
 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
-The literature from the field of human--computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982;
+The literature from the field of human--computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987; @spolsky_user_2001].
-@carroll_interface_1987; @spolsky_user_2001].
 The initial effort it takes to learn to read in a new environment may discourage many potential readers from adopting a new technology.
-Smart designers therefore rely on habituated practice, the turning of pages in our case, to minimize the "friction" of adoption.
+Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
 Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.

 The usability metaphor comes at a cost of concealment.
 A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
 But the metaphor of "turning pages" is but one simulation among the device's many possibilities.
 When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
 In return for usability it simulates and dissembles.
 The exposition of the metaphor reminds us of the compromise between two conceptual systems.
 It reveals real material affordances behind the symbol.

 The simulation conceals structuring principles large and small.
 Some of the concealed details may remain inconsequential, like the limit on how many keys